codewith-salman/Origanica-Vegetables-/README.md

 ## ✨ Features

-- Fully responsive product card layout
+- Fully responsive organic vegetables website
+- Nature-inspired UI theme
-- Clean and modern product presentation
+- Clean and modern layout
+- Fresh and vibrant visual presentation
+- Organized product-focused sections
 - Smooth hover and transition effects
-- Modern typography and branding
-- Minimal and professional interface
-- Interactive product-focused design
 - Lightweight and easy to customize
-- Suitable for eCommerce product pages
+- Easy to extend for eCommerce functionality

 <p align="right">(<a href="#top">back to top</a>)</p>